MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-create-graphs-and-plots-using-r.md

     + The line beginning with `googmap` generates a map with the specified coordinates at the center.

-3. Change to the SQL Server compute context, and render the results, by wrapping the plot function in [rxExec](https://docs.microsoft.com/r-server/r-reference/revoscaler/rxexec) as shown here.
+3. Switch to the SQL Server compute context, and render the results, by wrapping the plot function in [rxExec](https://docs.microsoft.com/r-server/r-reference/revoscaler/rxexec) as shown here.
 The rxExec function is part of the **RevoScaleR** package, and supports execution of arbitrary R functions in a remote compute context.

     ```R
     rxSetComputeContext(sqlcc)